ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IChainGraphics2DAnimation.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.is_highlight_visible`
+              - Opt whether to display access in bold print during animation.
+A box appears around each object during access.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.is_line_visible`
+              - Opt whether to display lines between the valid strands in the chain during animation.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.is_direction_visible`
+              - Opt whether to have each link line in the valid strand lines is numbered to show the sequence of the links between the objects in the chain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.color`
+              - Gets or sets the color in which valid strand lines are to be displayed during animation.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.line_width`
+              - Gets or sets the width of the valid strand lines used in animation graphics.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.optimal_path_is_line_visible`
+              - Opt whether to display lines for the optimal strands in the chain during animation.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.optimal_path_color`
+              - This property is deprecated.
+Use OptimalPathColorRampStartColor.
+Gets or sets the color in which the optimal strands lines are to be displayed during animation.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.optimal_path_line_width`
+              - Gets or sets the width of the optimal strands lines used in animation graphics.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.use_hide_animation_graphics_2d_if_more_than_n_strands`
+              - Use the maximum number of animation strand lines to show.
+If there are more than the specified number of valid strands, the animation lines are not displayed.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.hide_animation_graphics_2d_if_more_than_n_strands_num`
+              - Gets or sets the maximum number of animation strand lines to show.
+If there are more than the specified number of valid strands, the animation lines are not displayed.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.number_of_opt_strands_to_display`
+              - The number of animation optimal strands lines to show.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.optimal_path_color_ramp_start_color`
+              - The start color for the color ramp in which the optimal strands lines are to be displayed during animation.
             * - :py:attr:`~ansys.stk.core.stkobjects.IChainGraphics2DAnimation.optimal_path_color_ramp_end_color`
+              - The end color for the color ramp in which the optimal strands lines are to be displayed during animation.

 Import detail